Streampunk/beamengine/README.md

 ### Media elements - metadata

 The sub-components of a stream of media are its _media elements_, a generic term referring to either a _packet_ of encoded data or an uncompressed _frame_ of media.
-A frame is either a single video frame or a sequential grouping of audio samples, where the size of the group is related to either the video frame timing (e.g. 1920 samples for every video frame at 25fps) or by the _blocksize_ for a given audio codec (e.g. AAC uses a blocksize of either 960 or 1024 samples).
+Typically, a media element is either a single video frame or a sequential grouping of audio samples, whereby the size of the group is related to either the video frame timing (e.g. 1920 samples for every video frame at 25fps) or by the _blocksize_ for a given audio codec (e.g. AAC uses a blocksize of either 960 or 1024 samples).
 Media elements are located in time within a stream at a given _presentation timestamp_ (PTS) and the PTS is the primary identifier for a media element.

 A beam engine stores data about every media element, its _metadata_, and may also store the payload of the media element.
 For packets, this is a sparse amount of data including the presentation timestamp, decode timestamp (e.g. for streams of H.264 video where the stored decode order and presentation order differ), duration and position in the source stream.
 For frames, additional details of the format, resolution, sample rate etc. are included.